figtools/figgy.docs/docs/whats-figgy.md

 integration with your environment.
 Figgy does not overlap with any existing AWS services, instead it builds on them, providing added functionality and an improved user experience.

+Figgy is a management framework for configurations stored in AWS ParameterStore.
+It helps your teams safely manage the SSM keyspace, preventing misconfigured deployments and supporting least-privilege access.
+Figgy natively works with multiple AWS accounts and maintains a global audit log, which gives operators the ability to do global

 <br/>